hjk789/NXEnhanced/README.md

 - Refine a search with multiple search terms or exclusion terms

     ![multiple terms](https://i.imgur.com/fBlxR18.png)
-    You can specify as many terms as you like.
+    You can specify as many terms as you need.
 [Read more](https://github.com/hjk789/NXEnhanced/wiki#refine-a-search-with-multiple-search-terms-or-exclusion-terms)

 - An option to show the number of entries currently loaded, visible or hidden by filters